tekknolagi/isdt/assignments/04-vcs-constructive.md

    `add-new-operators` branch.
 Unlike Dr.  Garbarini, his commits are masterfully documented, and you want to add them to `main` as is.
 But you notice that the commit titled "Support modulo operator" has some formatting errors.
-You can run `clang-format -i` to automatically fix those errors, but you want to include the fix as part of the original commit instead of putting it in a separate one.
+You can run `clang-format -i` to automatically fix those errors (if you don't have this installed, do it manually), but you want to include the fix as part of the original commit instead of putting it in a separate one.
    1. **Change the `add-new-operators` branch to point to an updated version of the same set of commits (with matching commit messages, titles, and diffs) with fixed formatting in the problematic change.
 Tell us how you